 What is a Business Deal?

-A business deal refers to a mutual agreement or communication between two parties who want to do business.
+A business deal refers to a mutual agreement or communication between two or more parties who want to do business.
 The deal is usually carried out between a seller and a buyer to exchange items of value such as goods, services, information, and money.
 It is considered to be completed or finalized if two or more parties reach an agreement on the terms and conditions of the deal.

 Advantages of a Business Deal

-A business deal offers the following advantages:
+A business deal may offer any of the following advantages:

 Disadvantages of a Business Deal